InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

 ## Reload Documentation on change

-You can use the `make build-docs-server` feature to automatically.
+You can use the `make build-docs-server` feature to build doc automatically.
 This runs a local python documentation server running at http://localhost:8000.
 Any changes you make to the python files or rst files, the documentation will be reloaded in the browser.

 ```bash